European sprat: Conservation status

-This fish has large swings in its population size, particularly in the Mediterranean Sea and Black Sea.
-These may in part be due to the increasing dominance of the comb jelly Mnemiopsis leidyi which in turn might be related to increases in sea temperature.
+The European sprat has large swings in its population size, particularly in the Mediterranean Sea and the Black Sea.
+These may in part be due to the increasing dominance of the comb jelly (Mnemiopsis leidyi), which in turn might be related to increases in sea temperature.
 Landings by commercial fisheries in the Mediterranean and Black Seas fell in the 1990s, but recovered in the next decade.
-The population size and trend of this fish is unknown and the International Union for Conservation of Nature is unable to assess its conservation status, listing it as "Data deficient".
+The current population size and trend of this fish is unknown, and the IUCN assesses this species as Least Concern.